Francisco Morazán: Return

-This drawing by Vilardell depicts General Morazán in his late forties.

-On January 15, 1842, Morazán arrived in El Salvador.
+On 15 January 1842, Morazán arrived in El Salvador.
 He made himself available to the Central American leaders for the common defense against the British intervention.
-On February 16, 1842, he told his countrymen that his return was a "duty" and an "irresistible national sentiment", not only for him but for all "those who have a heart for their homeland."
+On 16 February 1842, he told his countrymen that his return was a "duty" and an "irresistible national sentiment", not only for him but for all "those who have a heart for their homeland."
 But his offers were rejected, nonetheless.

 After this episode, he put forth a plan to overthrow Costa Rican head of State Braulio Carrillo.
 Carrillo, a reformer responsible for the expansion of coffee production in Costa Rica, had taken the first steps towards ending Costa Rica's political links with Central America.

 In La Union, El Salvador, Morazán hired three boats.
 He then travelled to Acajutla, San Salvador and Sonsonate where he was able to reactivate the local forces.
 From Acajutla, he left for the island of Martin Perez, located on the Gulf of Fonseca.
 There he organized a military contingent of about 500 men.
-On April 7 and without any mishap, Morazán's fleet of five vessels landed at Port of Caldera in Costa Rica.
+7 On April and without any mishap, Morazán's fleet of five vessels landed at Port of Caldera in Costa Rica.

 When Braulio Carrillo was informed of the presence of Morazán in Costa Rica, he organized a military force under the command of General Vicente Villasenor.
-On April 9, 1842, Morazán issued a proclamation to the people of Costa Rica in which he stated that he was never indifferent to the "misfortunes" of the Costa Rican people.
+On 9 April 1842, Morazán issued a proclamation to the people of Costa Rica in which he stated that he was never indifferent to the "misfortunes" of the Costa Rican people.
 "Your cries", he said, "have for a long time hurt my ears, and I finally found the means to save you, even at the expense of my own life".